johanneslumpe/react-fela/README.md

   document.getElementById('app')
 )
 ```
-Your Components can now directly use the render function as `fela`.
+Your components can now directly use the render function as `fela`.
 ```javascript
 import React, { PropTypes } from 'react'